Terms & License

 The use of our services is at your sole risk.
 The data provided by Meteostat is not intended to be used in any context where human life or property may be at risk.

 We cannot guarantee for the accuracy and completeness of the information provided through our services.
 Moreover, Meteostat is not responsible for any infringement of a copyright committed by a third-party.

-Meteostat data is generally provided under the terms of the Creative Commons Attribution-NonCommercial 4.0 International Public License (opens new window).
-In particular, you are not allowed to redistribute Meteostat data outside of the United States "as-is" for commercial purposes.
+Meteostat data is generally provided under the terms of the Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0) (opens new window).
+You may build upon the material for any purpose, even commercially.
+However, you are not allowed to redistribute Meteostat data "as-is" for commercial purposes outside of the US.